Our guide to the best putters - including models from recent launches from the likes of Scotty Cameron, Odyssey, Ping and TaylorMade

 Iconic Putter Design

-+ Looks amazing and guaranteed to inspire
++ Looks amazing

-– Not as forgiving as many so you’ll need a tidy stroke
+– Not as forgiving as many

 The Anser has always been crucial to the Ping family – the model turned 50 in 2016 – and this is the Sigma 2 version.
 This features the traditional heel-toe ballast and is so easy on the eye it’s always a delight.
 The alignment line sees you set up to the ball easily and, while it might not boast huge forgiveness, that’s not really why you’d be giving this a go.
 If you want to feel good about yourself standing over a putt and looking down on something special this ticks that box.
 Also comes in a Stealth finish.

 In terms of the whole Sigma range, we love the fact you can make subtle adjustments to the putter’s length until you settle on what feels the best.
-On all of the models too the soft feel is noticeable whilst also feeling solid when needed.
+On all of the models too the soft feel is noticeable while also feeling solid when needed.

 What to consider when buying a new putter?